coiby/WuGroup/installing_lammps.md

 ### USER-MISC

-There's a [bug]([Re: [lammps-users] Bug report about compiling the USER-MISC package](http://lammps.sandia.gov/threads/msg56953.html)) in this package, according to [Re: [lammps-users] Bug report about compiling the USER-MISC package](http://lammps.sandia.gov/threads/msg56953.html), the solution is remove `_noalias`.
+There's a [bug]([Re: [lammps-users] Bug report about compiling the USER-MISC package](http://lammps.sandia.gov/threads/msg56953.html)) in this package, according to [Re: [lammps-users] Bug report about compiling the USER-MISC package](http://lammps.sandia.gov/threads/msg56953.html), the solution is remove `_noalias` in pair_list.cpp.